lanyavik/Xinyue-Chen/index.md

 ## About me

 Hi!
 I am Xinyue Chen, a Senior student at New York University Shanghai.
 I am fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/) of NYU.
-And I am working as a research intern in Prof. [Xiaolong Wang](https://sites.google.com/nyu.edu/keithross/)'s group starting from Summer 2021.
+And I am working as a research intern in Prof. [Xiaolong Wang](https://sites.google.com/nyu.edu/keithross/)'s group in UCSD starting from Summer 2021.
 My current research focuses on Deep Reinforcement Learning (DRL) and its applications.
 I am also broadly interested in topics like Computer Vision and Robotics.

 I am looking for grad school oppurtunities after my undergraduate studies.